pallets-eco/flask-security/docs/patterns.rst

  * Have the csrf-token available via a JSON GET request that can be attached as a header in every mutating request.
- * Have a cookie that can be read via javascript whose value is the csrf-token that can be attached as a header in every mutating request.
+ * Have a cookie that can be read via JavaScript whose value is the csrf-token that can be attached as a header in every mutating request.

 Flask-Security supports both solutions.